Last Updated on March 22, 2026 by James Hartley

 Singapore Advantage

-Caveat: This assumes founder is tax resident in the respective country.
-Digital nomads living in third countries benefit only from the corporate tax difference (no dividend tax in either jurisdiction for non-residents).
+Caveat: Assumes founder is tax resident in respective country.
+Digital nomads in third countries benefit only from the corporate tax difference (no dividend tax in either jurisdiction for non-residents).

 Factor 2: VAT/GST Thresholds and Compliance